Grants for mobility

 Grant application during the above application period may be submitted online.
 Click on the link below to access the online service (the service is available in Finnish and in Swedish only).
 To log in you will require eBanking identifiers, a mobile certificate or an electronic ID card.

 The Arts Promotion Centre Finland requires that applicants familiarise themselves with the call for applications before filling in the application.

-The objective of grants for mobility are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.
+Grants for mobility are intended for professional artists or working groups formed by them, as well as for experts in different fields of the arts.
+These grants are intended for private individuals and not for communities.
 Private persons carrying on trade (private traders) may also apply.
-These grants are intended for private individuals and not for communities.

 The objective of grants for mobility is to promote the international mobility and networking of artists and art experts living in Finland.